Canadians in Cassino Battlefield Tour

 Canadians in Cassino Battlefield Tour: the Canadian bridges on the Rapido River

-But at around 3:00 AM, the Calgary Regiment had to abandon the construction of its Cardiff Bridge to assist the 8th Indian Division in building the Oxford Bridge.
-Captain Anthony Kingsmill was already scouting for the best location to construct another bridge, which he named Plymouth Bridge.
-By 9:50 AM, despite facing many difficulties, he had a brilliant idea and found a solution to all the problems.
+But at around 3:00 AM, the Calgary Regiment had to abandon construction of the Cardiff Bridge to assist the 8th Indian Division in building the Oxford Bridge.
+Captain Anthony Kingsmill was already scouting for the best location to build another bridge, which he named Plymouth Bridge.
+By 9:50 AM, despite numerous difficulties, he came up with a brilliant idea and found a solution to all the problems.
 On May 13, the soldiers completed the fourth bridge, named London Bridge.
-This allowed the Canadian tank regiments to cross the Gari River and head north toward Rome!
+This allowed the Canadian tank regiments to cross the Gari River and advance north toward Rome!

 Kingsmill Bridge on the Gari River